rust-lang/rust/src/doc/rustc-dev-guide/src/const-eval/interpret.md

 ## Memory

-To support any kind of pointers, Miri needs to have a "virtual memory" that the pointers can point to.
+To support any kind of pointers, the interpreter needs to have a "virtual memory" that the pointers can point to.
 This is implemented in the [`Memory`] type.
 In the simplest model, every global variable, stack variable and every dynamic allocation corresponds to an [`Allocation`] in that memory.
 (Actually using an